siavava/portfolio/content/projects/ml/ml-gradient-descent.md

 It is the average of each example's error scaled by its features, so the step pushes weights toward reducing the largest residuals first.

-**Conditioning sets the pace.** The loss here is a quadratic bowl, and its contours are ellipses whose axes are the eigenvectors of the Hessian
-$\tfrac{1}{m} X^\top X$.
+How quickly descent converges depends on the shape of that bowl.
+The loss here is a quadratic bowl, and its contours are ellipses whose axes are the eigenvectors of the Hessian $\tfrac{1}{m} X^\top X$.
 When the features are on similar scales the bowl is round and descent heads almost straight for the minimum.
-When one direction is much steeper than another the bowl is a narrow valley, and the gradient — perpendicular to each contour — points mostly across the valley rather than down it, so the path zigzags.
+When one direction is much steeper than another the bowl is a narrow valley, and the gradient, perpendicular to each contour, points mostly across the valley rather than down it, so the path zigzags.

 $$
 % caption: Elliptical loss contours with the minimum at the center.
 On